Who We Are

 Founded in 2020 by Youth from Mishkeegogamang First Nation,

 Gaa-minwaajindizowaaj (“GAAM”) is an unincorporated, grassroots organization.
-We work to create Anishinaabe language revitalization opportunities as a way to support Indigenous Youth in developing their language proficiency and leadership.
+We create Anishinaabe language revitalization opportunities as a way to support Indigenous Youth in developing their language proficiency and leadership.

-Our work is community-driven, with an emphasis on relationship-building, (re)localization, Youth leadership, community healing and accessibility.
+Our work is community-driven and focused on relationship-building, (re)localization, Youth leadership, community healing and accessibility.

 Objectives: